 In much the same way that conservatives want a strong military to guard the nation against physical enemies, idealists want to guard against mental enemies.
 Their defense was invented by the Chinese communist Chairman Mao Zedong.
 He named it “political correctness.”
 By policing thought and speech to conform with progressive ideals, only good things can happen in society – or so they believe.

 Political correctness illustrates the doctrine of creation by declaration.
 For instance, by declaring that gender is a social construct – wishing that hateful, contrary fact out of existence – and ostracizing all who disagree, they believe they protect a victimized group from the cruelty of biological reality.

 The problem is that although these ideas are mere fantasies, the suffering, death, and destruction they create are all too real.
 Mao’s Great Leap Forward was wishful thinking that ended in a pile of bodies.
-Facts matter — and no amount of wishful thinking can change that.We value your comments!
-Please weigh in on our comment section below.
+Facts matter — and no amount of wishful thinking can change that.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com